-When I got my first period, it was the late ‘90s, and you couldn’t just order your feminine care product of choice online and call it a day.
+When I got my first period, it was the late ‘90s, and you couldn’t just order your feminine care products of choice online and call it a day.
 You had to actually go out and buy them — or, in my case, go through my mom’s stash, tucking away individually wrapped pads into every nook and cranny of my backpack.
 Within a couple of years, though, I had switched to tampons.
 I can’t remember why exactly — maybe it was the compact packaging that appealed to me, or maybe all those commercials had finally convinced me that I was just a tampon away from wearing white capris on a yacht.
 Whatever it was, I made the switch, and went on to assume it was my mom, and my mom alone, still buying pads.

 Turns out, I was way off.
-To celebrate the launch of LOLA’s new ultra-thin pads, I wanted get the lowdown on pad use — and wow, was I in for a surprise.
+To celebrate the launch of LOLA’s new ultra-thin organic pads, I wanted get the lowdown on pad use — and wow, was I in for a surprise.

 Let’s start with my Facebook friends, who I ambushed with an informal poll that consisted of “TELL ME ABOUT YOUR MENSTRUAL PAD USE!”
 No, not particularly scientific, but I did learn a lot from my pad-wearing friends — like Paula in Oklahoma City who told me she prefers pads because she has a Mirena IUD. “[I] have no clue when I might get a light period, so I prefer pads for those ‘just in case’ situations.
 Sometimes those ‘light’ periods are so light, there isn’t enough flow for a tampon,” she explained.
 Makes sense: as anyone who’s overestimated their flow knows, an undersaturated tampon can feel like sandpaper on its way out (and though tampon-related vaginal dryness is temporary and usually clears up within 12-24 hours, that doesn’t make it feel any better).